chenang8588/Log-on-UI/README.md

 # Log-on-UI
-If you just copy the code, you need to rename the name of the CSS code to "index_log.css"
+# If you just copy the code, you need to rename the name of the CSS code to "index_log.css"
+# The code comes from the network.